English

 English Language Teaching

-English has always been a mainstream subject taught at Jogakuin.
-It is taught not just as a subject, however.
-It is a useful tool for students as they go into the world community.
-Small classes, various activities using English such as guiding people from abroad around Peace Park, English Adventure (English camp) held in July, and in-house speech, essay and presentation contests – all these contribute to students using English as a means of communication.
-The English Department has published several books: Summer Cloud (English version), essays written by students and parents who suffered because of the atomic bomb, My Hiroshima, a children’s picture book written by a graduate, who was 13 at the time of the bombing.
-Five original texts were also made in different topics – Hiroshima, Jogakuin, Literature, Peace, and Women.
+English has always been a core subject taught at Hiroshima Jogakuin.
+It is taught not only as an academic subject, but also as a useful tool to help students communicate and participate in the global community.
+Small classes and activities focus on students using English as a means of communication.
+Students use English to guide people from abroad around Peace Park, participate in an all-English event, English Trip, and compete in school speech and presentation contests.
+The English Department has also published several books: Summer Cloud, essays written by Jogakuin students and parents who suffered because of the atomic bomb; My Hiroshima, a children’s picture book written by a graduate who was 13 at the time of the bombing; as well as five original texts written on the topics of Hiroshima, Jogakuin, Literature, Peace, and Women.

 The school provides students with opportunities to meet people from abroad so that they will learn about different cultures in the world.
 Some of the regular opportunities include: trips abroad in summer and spring; accepting international exchange students each year; and one year study abroad programs.
 Apart from those, several groups of overseas guests come to visit us every year and Jogakuin hosts regular peace conferences in the summer with many international participants.